 Burlington House Nursing Home is an average-sized nursing home located in Cincinnati, Ohio.
 This nursing home was given an overall grade of F. If you aren't happy with this nursing home, you should be able to find another option in Cincinnati, as the city has more than 25 nursing homes.
-If you aren't deterred by this place's profile, feel free to continue reading to find out about its category grades.
-Inspection grades are discussed in the next paragraph.
+We would not blame you if you are ready to stop reading and find another nursing home.
+However, if you want to learn more about this place's category grades, inspection reports are discussed in the next section.

 Burlington House Nursing Home